Mt. Yudono

 湯殿山

 Immerse yourself in the deep history and ancient rituals of Mt.
-Yudono, the most sacred site of the Three Sacred Mountains of Dewa (Dewa Sanzan) and the last part of a sacred journey or rebirth by the Yamabushi Mountain Monks of Yamagata.
+Yudono, the most sacred site of the Three Sacred Mountains of Dewa (Dewa Sanzan) and the last part of a sacred journey or rebirth by the Yamabushi Mountain Monks.

 Explore this sacred mountain which has stayed true to its history and practices that date back thousands of years.